Gastric Banding Surgery for Teens

 with severe obesity who haven’t been able to lose weight through diet and exercise

 alone.
 It’s most often done in adults.
-But in some cases, it may be an option for
+But in some cases it may be a treatment choice

 A gastric band is a soft, rubbery circle made of silicone.
 The band is attached to